 The CPU or EDMA controller can read 32 bits at a time from the FIFO by reading the MMC data receive register (MMCDRR) and write 32 bits at a time to the FIFO by writing to the MMC data transmit register (MMCDXR).
 However, since the memory card is an 8-bit device, it transmits or receives one byte at a time.
-Figure 8 and Figure 9 show how the data-size difference is handled by the data registers in little-endian and big-endian configurations, respectively.
+Figure 8 shows how the data-size difference is handled by the data registers.